 Purpose: The aim of this article was to summarize the advances being made in the understanding of this disease and the important role of surgery

 Results and Conclusions: An accurate diagnosis should be made a soon as possible, and initiating resuscitation with large volume intravenous fluids and oxygen by mask.
 Predicted severe disease will require intensive monitoring.
-Most deaths within the first week are due to multi-organ failure and will require Intensive Therapy Unit management.
+Most deaths within the first week are due to multi-organ failure, thus these patients will require Intensive Therapy Unit management.
 During the second phase of the disease death is due to local complications arising from the pancreatic inflammation, requiring accurate identification to determine the correct form of treatment.
 Acute peripancreatic fluid collections arise < 4 weeks after onset of interstitial edematous pancreatitis, not requiring any treatment.
 Most pancreatic pseudocysts arise> 4 weeks after largely resolve on conservative management.
 Necrotizing pancreatitis causing acute necrotic collections and later walled-off necrosis will require treatment if symptomatic or infected.
 Initial endoscopic transgastric or percutaneous drainage will resolve less serious collections but necrosectomy using minimally invasive approaches will be needed to for more serious collections.
 To prevent recurrent attacks of AP then causative factors need to be removed where possible such as cholecystectomy and cessation of alcohol.
 Future progress requires improved management of multi-organ failure and more effective minimally invasive techniques for removal of necrosis.

 Key Words: pancreatic necrosis, infection, minimally invasive surgery, necrosectomy, endoscopic, percutaneous.